Bijesse/curriculum2016/year2/units/5-JSobjects/README.md

 ##Teacher Notes & Pro Tips
 * It is encouraged that the teachers in the class complete this project beforehand to understand what issues the students might encounter.
-* Students may or may not have an understanding with objects already.
+* Students may or may not have an understanding of objects already.
 Practice makes perfect!

 <br>